72nd/pdfiron/README.md

 pdfiron scan.pdf --layout double --output-pages 2
 ```

 The `--layout double` informs Unpaper to expect two book pages per PDF page, further `--output-pages 1` instructs Unpaper to split this to pages into individual ones.
 If `--layout` isn't set Unpaper tries to figure out the layout by itself.
 If this automatic recognition fails in some cases the `--layout` option (`single` or `double`) can be used on it's own to help Unpaper.
+The difference between explicit stating `--layout single` vs. using the auto-detection can be observed in the image below.
+In the output with the auto-detection the wrong rotation wasn't corrected.

 ![Explicit setting --layout single](misc/layout.png)